NeuralDraft/NeurospLIT/README.md

 - Move `Legacy/Sources` back to `Sources/` and `Legacy/Tests` back to `Tests/`.
 - Re‑add the Swift package to the Xcode project or build with SwiftPM.
 - Re‑enable CI/Lint from `Legacy/.github` and `Legacy/.swiftlint.yml` as needed.

+Optional CI guard (if you restore CI):
+- Add a step post-build to assert `WhipTip.app/Info.plist` contains `DEEPSEEK_API_KEY` and fail if missing to avoid shipping without a usable config.

 ## Appendix: Build details
 - Xcode generates Info.plist (`GENERATE_INFOPLIST_FILE = YES`).